-It is important for parents and boarders to know that the College holds a duty of care for students when they are not in the care of their parents.
+It is important for parents and boarders to know that the Academy holds a duty of care for students when they are not in the care of their parents.
+This means that while a boarder may be off campus or with their friends, they are still accountable to the Academy through the Deputy Head of Campus - Boarding.